tpolakovic/SimpleQuantum/README.md

 A Julia package for calculating properties of crystalline solids.
 Currently supports tight binding calculations on up to 3-dimensional problems.

+Read the posts on the [Computational Physics for the Masses series](https://tpolakovic.github.io) for more detailed description of code and algorithms.

 ## Installation

 In Julia REPL, press `]` to enter pkg mode and enter: